 - Acute exacerbations of chronic obstructive pulmonary disease (COPD).

 - Cardiac failure ('cardiac asthma').

 The following summary applies to adults.
-See the separate article for Management of Childhood Asthma.
+See separate Management of Childhood Asthma article.

 Assessment of severity